Frequently Asked Questions

-Applications are opened on 1 August in 2016, for 2017 academic year.
+Applications will be open in June 2017, for the 2018 academic year.
 We suggest you apply as soon as possible as you will have a better chance of receiving your preference.
-Remember, to be eligible for the Accommodation Guarantee, you must apply online by 30 November.
+Remember, to be eligible for the Accommodation Guarantee, you must apply online by 31 October 2017.
 There is a non-refundable application fee that must accompany the application for accommodation.

 The short answer is "NO".
 Do not wait until you receive a confirmed place of admission to the University of Wollongong.
 If you are thinking of attending the University of Wollongong, complete your accommodation application when you apply for your course.
 The application fee is a comparatively small investment compared to the cost of searching for accommodation after you have commenced your studies.

 You can apply online using any of the Apply Now buttons (on the right hand side of this page).
 The How To Apply button provides a step by step guide on how to apply.